Local coordinates and motion of a test particle in the McVittie spacetime: Perturbations of osculating elements due to the Hubble expansion

 \Eref{eq237b} concludes that $ \left\langle e_{H} \right\rangle$ is constant, that is, the average value of the eccentricity of the particle's orbit is not affected by cosmological expansion to the order of $H_0^2$.
 This conclusion also agrees with the results obtained by the other researchers \cite{mcvittie1933, bolen2001}.

 However, we can proceed similar to the above method for semi-major axis to calculate the perturbation of eccentricity of the particle's orbit by taking into account the second and further terms in the expansion shown in equations \eref{eq228a}-\eref{eq228c}.
 We can see in that case the average values for the terms of equation \eref{eq231bb} contain terms like $\left\langle H_0^{2+n} T^n \sin f \right\rangle \neq 0$, for any value of $n\geq1$.
 Here time $T$ should be expressed in terms of true anomaly $f$ through Kepler's equation \eref{eq197a}.
-The averaging of this term point out that $\left\langle {\rmd e_{H}}/{{\rmd} T} \right\rangle \neq 0 $ when more terms in the expansion in equations \eref{eq228a}-\eref{eq228c} are taken into account for the calculation of the average values.
-We conclude that, the eccentricity of the particle's orbit evolves very slowly with time at higher order terms of the order $H_0^3$.
+The averaging of these terms might lead to $\left\langle {\rmd e_{H}}/{{\rmd} T} \right\rangle \neq 0$.
+However, this behavior of $\left\langle {\rmd e_{H}}/{{\rmd} T} \right\rangle$ is not supported by the asymptotic analysis for very large values of time $T$, as demonstrated in Appendix C.